Wyliemaster/GD-Decompiled/README.md

 - The Good news is that most of everyone has already found most of the puzzle pieces missing , I just have to put them all together and make sure they all fit.

 ## IMPORTANT

 - This Project is intended to be used as reference material to assist with modding.
 - This repository is <b>not</b> a matching decompilation
 - This code is NOT intended to be compiled.
 I don't condone pirating the game!!
+I sure hope you bought it with your own money first!

 Classes that ive pushed but haven't finished will be found in [Issues](https://github.com/Wyliemaster/GD-Decompiled/issues).